sedaatalay/Customer-Segmentation-Analysis-using-RFM-Recency-Frequency-Monetary-with-Python/README.md

 #### • Data Definition
 Introduction of tables and columns in the database

-Tables:
+🔸	Tables:
 The table that we use is Migros Marketing Customer Data taken from Migros

--Columns:
+🔸Columns:

--Customer No: Unique custom value assigned to each customer
+¬	Customer No: Unique custom value assigned to each customer

--Age: Age information of customers
+¬	Age: Age information of customers
--Gender: Gender information of customers
+¬	Gender: Gender information of customers
--Day of Purchase: Day-indexed purchase information -Product Category: Product category
+¬	Day of Purchase: Day-indexed purchase information
+¬	Product Category: Product category
--Indexed Turnover: Customer indexed turnover
+¬	Indexed Turnover: Customer indexed turnover
--Indexed Transaction: Transaction indexed to the customer
+¬	Indexed Transaction: Transaction indexed to the customer ¬	Price: Product prices
--Price: Product prices
--InvoiceNo: Helps you to count the number of time transaction performed(frequency)
--InvoiceDate: Help you calculate recency of purchase
--Quantity: Purchased in each transaction
+¬	InvoiceNo: Helps you to count the number of time transaction performed(frequency) ¬	InvoiceDate: Help you calculate recency of purchase ¬	Quantity: Purchased in each transaction
--UnitPrice of each unit purchased by the customer: Will help you to calculate the total purchased amount
+¬	UnitPrice of each unit purchased by the customer: Will help you to calculate the total purchased amount

 ### •	Importing Required Library